E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Conclusion

 \section{Conclusion}

 We propose a novel early exit mechanism based on the class means.
-Unlike existing early exit mechanisms, our method does not require gradient-based training, which makes it useful for network training on low-power devices.
+Unlike existing early exit mechanisms, our method does not modify the base model and does not require gradient-based training, which makes it useful for network training on low-power devices.
 Under fixed training time budget, our method outperforms existing early exit schemes.
-In addition, combining class means with existing methods achieve better trade-off between the computational cost and the network accuracy.
+In addition, combining our method with existing early exit techniques achieve better trade-off between the computational cost and the network accuracy.
+Moreover, we show that our method is not only useful in supervised learning tasks, but also in unsupervised learning tasks.